-The Privacy Act of 1974, as amended at 5 U.S.C.
-552a,
+The Privacy Act of 1974, as amended to present, including Statutory Notes (5 U.S.C.
+552a),

-If your privacy inquiry concerns a specific HHS Operating Division’s records, you may contact the appropriate HHS Privacy Act Contacts.
+For assistance with a Privacy Act question or complaint involving a specific HHS Operating Division’s records, you may contact the appropriate HHS Privacy Act Contacts.

 Privacy Impact Assessments (PIAs)

 E-Government Act of 2002 requires government agencies to assess the impact on privacy for systems that contain personally identifiable information in Privacy Impact Assessments (PIAs).
 All HHS PIAs are available online.

 The Office of the Chief Information Officer (OCIO) within the Office of the Assistant Secretary for Administration (ASA) is the Departmental component responsible for compliance with the E-Government Act of 2002 and other Acts codified at 44 U.S.C.
 Chapter 35.

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA)